Slow movement (culture): Goods

-Slow goods takes its core direction from various elements of the overall slow movement and applying it to the concept, design and manufacturing of physical objects.
-It focuses on low production runs, the usage of craftspeople within the process and on-shore manufacturing.
-Proponents of this philosophy seek and collaborate with smaller, local supply and service partners.
+Slow goods takes its core direction from various elements of the overall slow movement, applying it to the conception, design and manufacturing of physical objects.
+Its key tenets are: low production runs, the use of craftspeople within the process, on-shore manufacturing, and smaller, local supply and service partners.

-Slow goods practitioners must have those tenets baked into their business model, it must be the top driver in the procurement of sustainable materials and manufacturing techniques.
-The rationale for this local engagement facilitates the assurance of quality, the revitalisation of local manufacturing industries and reduces greatly the footprint related to the shipment of goods across regions of land and or water.
+The rationale for this local engagement facilitates the assurance of quality, the revitalization of local manufacturing industries, and reduces greatly the footprint related to the shipment of goods across regions of land and/or water.

-Again, quality always supersedes quantity.
-The genesis of a product is becoming more of concern for consumers.
-Some companies have now woven this philosophy into their corporate structure.
-The source of a product and its parts has become increasingly more important.

-Physical goods affected by the slow movement represent much diversity, including architecture and building design.
+Physical goods affected by the slow movement represent much diversity, including slow architecture and building design.
 The slow movement is affecting the concept and planning stages of commercial buildings, chiefly LEED certified projects.

 This movement seeks to break current conventions of perpetuating the disposable nature of mass production.
-By using higher-quality materials and craftsmanship, items attain a longer lifespan that harkens back to manufacturing golden era of the past.
+By using higher-quality materials and craftsmanship, items attain a longer lifespan, similar to manufacturing eras in the past.

 Living

-Slow living is a lifestyle choice.
 Authors Beth Meredith and Eric Storm summarize slow living as follows:

 Marketing

 Slow marketing is a reaction to the perceived "always-on" nature of digital marketing.
 It emphasizes a customer-centric outlook, sustainability, and ethics.
-Slow marketing builds relationships with customers instead of encouraging immediate results, such as a limited time offer.
+It builds relationships with customers instead of encouraging immediate results, such as a limited time offer.